Cartheur-Research/bunnyhop/README.md

 _Development status_

 Changing options in the build has caused container issues.
+Issue is with setting-up what is required for modules loaded via `modules.conf`.